+Ideas for your city:

+Take a look at the provided table with ideas for tools and techniques for involvement.

-Ideas for your city: what options do you want to suggest for your city.
+From the different options of involvement (workshops to steering committee), what options do you want to suggest for your city.
 How can you take it forward?